 4. Should You Hire a “Ghost Blogger?”

-No, it’s not a sordid, dirty word.
-Ghostwriting means someone writes on your behalf and you present the work as your own.
-The President does it with his speeches.
-Nothing wrong with that.
+Ghost bloggers write on your behalf and you present the work as your own.
+The President uses ghostwriters for his speeches; nothing wrong with that.

-Here’s another argument: if your writing skills aren’t up to snuff, and you might be potentially damaging your credibility and sales, and if hiring staff bloggers or guest posters dilutes your brand and also damages your credibility… why wouldn’t you hire a ghost blogger?
+Here’s another argument: if your writing skills aren’t up to snuff, you might be potentially damaging your credibility and sales.
+If hiring staff bloggers or guest posters dilutes your brand and also damages your credibility…why wouldn’t you hire a ghost blogger?

-People with average writing skills often hire ghost bloggers who turn their notes, audio files, thoughts and outlines into great posts.
-Same knowledge – just someone else writing.
-And very often, it’s the knowledge that your readers care about, not who puts it into words.
+People with average writing skills often hire ghost bloggers who turn their notes, audio files, thoughts, and outlines into great posts.
+You’re using the same knowledge; someone else is just doing the writing.
+Often, it’s the knowledge that your readers care about, not who puts it into words.

-So ghost blogging may be an option for you, especially if you don’t like to spend time writing, can’t write well, aren’t seeing the results you want, or want time to develop other areas of your business.
-There’s nothing wrong with it, no more than there is hiring a chef for your restaurant.
+Ghost blogging may be a great option for you if you don’t like to spend time writing, can’t write well, aren’t seeing the results you want, or want time to develop other areas of your business.

 Every time you make a change in your business, there’s always the risk it might not have been the best decision.

-So let’s say you hire a blogger, work with a few guest posters, or decide to hire a ghostwriter.
-After a couple of months you realize that you’re not getting the results you wanted.
-Maybe traffic is down or your audience has shifted or sales have dropped.
+Let’s say you hire a blogger, work with a few guest posters, or decide to hire a ghostwriter.
+After a couple of months, you realize that you’re not getting the results you wanted; maybe traffic is down or your audience has shifted or sales have dropped.

 See How My Agency Can Drive Massive Amounts of Traffic to Your Website